Legislation Status Report

 Exempting an applicant for a senatorial scholarship from certain examination requirements if the applicant is registered for or is planning to complete the Real Property Appraiser Qualification Criteria of the Practical Applications of Real Estate Appraisal Program; and authorizing the use of senatorial and Delegate scholarships for applicants who plan to complete the Real Property Appraiser Qualification Criteria of the Practical Applications of Real Estate Appraisal Program for expenses to register for the Program.

-HB 920 (SB 811)Real Property - New Home Sales - Entry of Final Sale Price in Multiple Listing Service
+HB 920 (SB 811)LinkReal Property - New Home Sales - Entry of Final Sale Price in Multiple Listing Service

 Taylor